MinecraftNight4/mdmc_importer/README.md

 3) Right click on an `.mdm` file and select **Open With**.
 4) Find the **Select another program** option and select `mdmc_importer.exe` inside the Muse Dash folder.
 5) The next time you double click on an `.mdm` file it will be imported into the "Custom_Albums" folder.

+# EXTRA
+Some antivirus have labeled the script as malicious.
+If anyone knows how to fix it, you can contact on the MDMC Discord mentioning @mnight4